WebSpider96/WebSpider/README.md

 # WebSpider
-We are from the !nternet...
+We are from the !nternet..